 - Non-Pensionable Annual Allowance (NPAA): commonly known as the 13th-month bonus or Annual Wage Supplement

-- Annual Variable Component (AVC): awarded mid-year at year-end to all civil servants based on Singapore’s economic performance.
+- Annual Variable Component (AVC): awarded to all civil servants based on Singapore’s economic performance.
 The AVC is equivalent to 0-1.5 months of pay and typically comes out to about 1 month.
 If Singapore achieves exceptional economic performance, a one-off Special Variable payment can be granted.

 - Performance Bonus (PB): Ranges from 0-6 months of pay, with an average of 3 months.
 Based on individual performance and determined by the Prime Minister.

-All told, a Minister can earn up to 20 months of salary each year, if all bonuses are fully achieved, providing a healthy incentive for going above and beyond.
-Unofficially, fresh graduates can earn a monthly $3,000 salary when they obtain entry-level government jobs in Singapore with little experience.
+A Minister can earn up to 20 months of salary each year.
+If all bonuses are fully achieved, providing a healthy incentive for going above and beyond.
+Unofficially, fresh graduates can earn a monthly $3,000 salary when they obtain entry-level government jobs in Singapore.

 Working for the Singapore Army is a worthwhile consideration if you’re interested in public service.
-There are four main promotion tracks within the Army, and their respective salaries and bonuses:
+There are four main promotion tracks within the Army.
+Their respective salaries and bonuses are listed below:

 - The Officers Scheme:

-- This scheme starts at the Officer Cadet trainee level, where those in the service take home $1,990 per month, and those with a combat vocation earn $2,420.
+- This scheme starts at the Officer Cadet trainee level.
+Those in the service take home $1,990 per month, and those with a combat vocation earn $2,420.
 Promotion to 2nd Lieutenant (2LT) will net you a $200-$400 pay increase.
-The move to Lieutenant (LTA) can almost effectively double your monthly salary.
+The move to Lieutenant (LTA) can effectively double your monthly salary.
 Once you reach this rank, you’ll make as much as the median Singapore worker does each month.

 - This track provides a $5,000-$20,000 sign-on bonus.